Kingsford-Group/kbf/README.md

 More details are available at:

 ```
 Pellow, Filippova, and Kingsford.
-"Improving Bloom filter performance on sequence data using k-mer Bloom filters"
+"Improving Bloom filter performance on sequence data using k-mer Bloom filters" To appear in RECOMb 2016.
 ```

 --------